|Distance||404 miles (651 km)|

 The government of Belgium has imposed these measures to reduce the spread of COVID-19:

-The restriction level for your return train to Berlin, Germany from Brussels is: Partially open.
+The current restriction level for your return trip by train from Brussels to Berlin is: Partially open

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 7/24/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Berlin from Brussels closer to your date of departure here here.
+Last checked on 11/27/21.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Berlin from Brussels here.